 Once rinsed out, these aluminum cans can always be recycled curbside.
 There is no need to crush them first.

-The plastic tubes are usually made of plastic #2, plastic #4, and plastic #5.
+The plastic tubes usually contain #2, #4, and #5.
 Check to see if your local recycler accepts these plastics.
 If not, TerraCycle accepts all antiperspirant and deodorant tubes through their mail-in partnership program with Tom’s of Maine.

 If you are replacing your appliance from a store, check to see if that store will pick up your old appliance and handle its recycling for you.

 Thrift stores have strict guidelines for these.
-LoadUp accepts nursery furniture and gives them to charities.
+LoadUp accepts nursery furniture and gives it to charities.
 Enter your zip code on their website to find out their pickup fee.
-Target accepts and recycles all brands of car seats and booster seats during their trade-in events.
+Target accepts and recycles all car and booster seat brands during trade-in events.

 Remove the metal teeth before recycling the paper packaging.
 Unbleached baking paper is biodegradable.
 The non-stick baking paper must be discarded in the trash.